-Embedded Software Development Tools are specialized software solutions designed for creating, testing, and debugging embedded systems.
+Embedded software development tools are specialized software solutions designed for creating, testing, and debugging embedded systems.
 Embedded systems are devices or products that use computer hardware and software but are not general-purpose computers.
 Examples include medical devices, automotive systems, industrial machines, and IoT devices.

 Cross-platform Integrated Development Environments (IDEs) enable developers to write, test, and debug code across different operating systems like Windows, Linux, and macOS.
 These IDEs typically support multiple programming languages such as C, C++, Python, and JavaScript, making them versatile for various embedded development projects.